 Ways to Make Your Character Different

 - Look at something from different points of view.
-For example, looking at something from the point of view from a wealthy person instead of someone who is comfortable, but not wealthy will give you different opinions on a great many things.
+For example, looking at something from the point of view of a wealthy person instead of someone who is comfortable, but not wealthy will give you different opinions on a great many things.

-- Looking at something from different emotional states can be an interesting way to come up with unique ideas for your characters.
+- Looking at something from different emotional states can also be an interesting way to come up with unique ideas for your characters.

 - Puts water on cereal instead of milk.